w3f/matrixbot/README.md

-  These values are already set on CI, the matrixbot values are available on the `Infrastructure` vault on 1Password in an item called `Matrix.org bot`, the GitHub bot token in an item called `GitHub bot`, the Docker credentials in an item called `Docker Hub Bot`  and the Digital Ocen access token in the `DigitalOcean API credentials` item.
+  These values are already set on CI, the matrixbot values are available on the `Infrastructure` vault on 1Password in an item called `Matrix.org bot`, the GitHub bot token in an item called `GitHub bot`, the Docker credentials in an item called `Docker Hub Bot`  and the Digital Ocean access token in the `DigitalOcean API credentials` item.

 * `.circleci`: defines the CI/CD configuration.